bytrangle/my-website/content/insight/install-ruby/index.md

 date: "2020-06-27"
 featuredImage: "red-gemstone.jpg"
 category: "programming"
+description: "Installation is usually the easiest step in mastering that language.
+However, some approach to installation is more effective than others.
+Learn the best way to install Ruby so you can get up and running with it in the shortest time possible."
 ---

 Running an app in a programming language already installed on a Mac should be easy, right?
 Since the language has been preinstalled and configured, all you need is to download the app and run.